AmbireTech/adex-protocol/README.md

 This system differs from token curated registries in that there is no approval/rejection game, and anyone with a sufficient minimal stake can be registered.
 Furthermore, there are specific conditions which will punish misbehavior, related to the particular mechanics of OUTPACE and the validator stack.

+**NOTE:** if a validator chooses so, they may allow users to "nominate" them: stake tokens in the validator's name, therefore receiving a pro rata share of their fee earnings, but also inheriting their slash risk.
+We call this "staking pools".

 Because challenges may require verifying validator `NewState` and `ApproveState` messages on-chain, the Registry needs high transaction throughput.
 Therefore, we have decided to build it as a [Substrate](https://github.com/paritytech/substrate) chain, and possibly make it part of the [Polkadot network](https://polkadot.network/).

 The current spec of the registry is in very early stages, but you can track it at: https://github.com/AdExNetwork/adex-protocol/issues/7